meghanad-kayanattil/2D-to-3D-by-axial-revolutions/README.md

 ## Prerequisite

-Essential libraries required for the simulation are the common ones, numpy, scipy, math and matplotlib.
+Essential libraries required for the simulation are the common ones: numpy, scipy, math and matplotlib.

-Inorder to covert the created 3D surface into a meshed surface (format compatable with CAD, Adobe Dimension etc. ) which can be later used for engineering as well as
+In order to covert the created 3D surface into a meshed surface (format compatable with CAD, Adobe Dimension etc. ) which can be later used for engineering as well as
 3D printing applications, please install the library [PyVista](https://docs.pyvista.org/)

 ## Usage/Examples